blase147/alumni-club/README.md

 ## Built With

-- Major languages
+--Major languages
-- HTML & css
+- HTML & CSS
 - Technologies used

 ## Live Demo